YumingSun/Penalized_Deep_Partially_Linear_Cox_Model/README.md

 The project has been tested on Python 3.7.4 with `PyTorch == 1.12.1+cu102`, `Scikit-learn == 1.1.3` , `Pandas == 1.4.4` and `Numpy == 1.24.2`.

-SCAD-penalized Deep Partially Linear Cox Models
+SCAD-penalized Deep Partially Linear Cox Models:
 ===========

 A partially linear Cox model assumes a hazard function: